School SEND Information Report

 Catchgate Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

-The Special Educational Needs Co-ordinator (SENCo) is Mrs. Shirley Duggan who manages and co-ordinates all aspects of Special Educational needs and disability(SEND).
+The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manage and co-ordinate all aspects of Special Educational needs and disability(SEND).

-The SENCo works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
-She oversees the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.
+The SENCo's works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
+They oversee the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.